|

 This is the largest pit, containing the main infantry.
 The sheer scale is breathtaking.
 These soldiers were the front line, ready to defend the Emperor in the afterlife.

-Layout of Pit 1 of the Terracotta Army
+Rows of infantry soldiers recreating Pit 1 of the Terracotta Army

 Pit 2: The Specialists (Archers & Cavalry)